Nainesh75/Rest4Yaml-Repository/README.md

 Read YAML file and list it's contents using REST Apis

-<H1> Watch video "How to run recording.wmv" </H1>
+<H1> Watch video "How to run Rest4Yaml.wmv" </H1>
-Please watch video "How to run recording.wmv" placed inside Rest4Yaml folder OR Read Step by Step instructions below:
+Please watch video on youtube at link:  http://youtu.be/ZFYPTJ_m5ys OR Read Step by Step instructions below:

 <H1> Step 1-Import Project </H1>